-It is the policy of the School Board of Clay County, Florida (hereinafter "Board" or "School Board") that all of its students and school employees have an educational setting that is safe, secure, and free from harassment and bullying of any kind.
+It is the policy of the School Board of Clay County, Florida (hereinafter "Board" or "School Board") that all of its students, visitors, and school District employees, including, the School Board, have an educational setting that is safe, secure, and free from harassment and bullying of any kind.
 The School Board will not tolerate bullying and harassment of any type.
-Conduct that constitutes bullying and harassment, as defined herein, is prohibited.
+Conduct